Using Data-Driven SEO Strategy Adjustments

 Off-Page SEO

 • Backlink Quality and Quantity: In the game of backlinks, quality is always more important than quantity.
 But it’s still important to consider both.
+A great way to build links is to first create content worth linking to.
+In Jason Acidre’s words, “To educate is not just the best way to sell.
+It’s also the best way to build links.”

 • Domain Authority (DA): This metric was created by Moz and it predicts the likelihood of your website ranking high on SERPs.